 The lab has established the first infant and preschool asthma lung function assessment platform that can support clinical trials to rapidly evaluate novel asthma precision therapeutics for infant and preschool asthma subtypes.

-In future children will be diagnosed with specific asthma subtypes using objective tools applicable from infancy; they will be offered biologically driven therapeutics targeted towards their precise asthma subtype; their response to therapy will be measured objectively and adjusted to promote health and lung function growth.
+Children will be diagnosed with specific asthma subtypes using objective tools applicable from infancy; they will be offered biologically driven therapeutics targeted towards their precise asthma subtype; their response to therapy will be measured objectively and adjusted to promote health and lung function growth.

 This precision health approach will eradicate childhood asthma and promote lifelong lung health.